edwardlai3582/Eazy-Dig/README.md

 Cloud9 shutdown the server regularly, so Whosampled fuction may not work most of the time.

+This is the link: https://ide.c9.io/illl48/whosampled You can send me a request through Cloud9 so you can have the access to it then run the server when you need.

 Below is my server code (nodejs)

 ```